IBM/cloud-pak-deployer/docs/src/50-advanced/advanced-configuration.md

 nano ./config/cp4d-450.yaml
 ```

-The configuration typically works without any configuration changes and will create all referenced objects, including the Virtual Private Cloud, subnets, SSH keys, ROKS cluster and OCS storage ndoes.
+The configuration typically works without any configuration changes and will create all referenced objects, including the Virtual Private Cloud, subnets, SSH keys, ROKS cluster and ODF storage nodes.
 There is typically no need to change address prefixes and subnets.
 The IP addresses used by the provisioned components are private to the VPC and are not externally exposed.

 ## Configuration steps - dynamically choose OpenShift and Cloud Pak
 1. Copy the sample configuration directory to your own directory: